Applications currently not being accepted

-About the Transportation Alternatives Program (TAP)
+About the Transportation Alternatives Set-Aside Program (TA Set-Aside)

 How to Maximize Your Chances of Success

 Applying for TA Set-Aside funding is time-consuming and involves multiple requirements, which means multiple ways to miss something and not receive funding.
 However, there are ways to ensure your application does not get disqualified for simple mistakes and has the maximum opportunity to be considered for its merits.
 Here are some things to pay special attention to and to take advantage of to improve your chances of receiving TA Set-Aside funding.

 - Your responsible charge must be a full-time public employee.
 Part-time employees or employees of consultant firms or nonprofits listed as the responsible charge will disqualify your application.

 - Do not forget to attach signed resolutions of support for your project.
 Applications must include signed resolutions of support for counties, municipalities, and any entity relevant to the project and maintenance commitments.
 Many applicants forget to attach resolutions, or their attachments are not signed.
 Do not overlook your resolutions.
 You will not have the opportunity to send them in after the application deadline has passed.

 One-On-One Meeting with NJDOT About Your Project!

 In conjunction with SJTPO, the New Jersey Department of Transportation (NJDOT) Division of Local Aid and Economic Development now requires pre-application meetings for the TA Set-Aside solicitation.
 Prospective applicants can discuss their project concept and get guidance on whether the proposed project is a good fit for the program.
 Scheduling information is posted when the application process is open.

 SJTPO is happy to assist you but will need time to help get you the answers or assistance you need.
 Give yourself the time to ensure you do not make simple mistakes.
 You will not have the opportunity to correct mistakes after the application deadline has passed.